doeixd/Open-Commerce-Standard/README.md

 **What is OCS?**
 An open, minimal, and extensible standard for digital commerce.
 It defines a universal HTTP API for the entire transaction lifecycle: product discovery, cart management, ordering, and real-time updates—supporting physical goods, digital services, and in-store pickup.

 **Why OCS?**
 Traditional e-commerce APIs are fragmented and vendor-specific.
-OCS provides a consistent, extensible framework that adapts to any business model—from simple menus to complex apparel stores—without dictating internal logic.
+OCS provides a consistent, extensible framework that adapts to any business model—from simple catalogs to complex apparel stores—without dictating internal logic.
 It prioritizes implementer freedom while enabling universal, adaptive clients.

 **How does OCS work?**
-Clients begin by discovering server capabilities (`GET /capabilities`), then browse catalogs/menus, manage carts, and place orders.
+Clients begin by discovering server capabilities (`GET /capabilities`), then browse catalogs, manage carts, and place orders.
 Real-time updates stream via Server-Sent Events.
 Complexity is delegated to structured `metadata` linked to JSON Schemas, allowing clients to adapt dynamically without hardcoding features.

 **Why X402 for payments?**
 OCS integrates the [x402 Protocol](https://github.com/coinbase/x402) for web3-native payments, enabling instant, low-fee blockchain transactions with stablecoins like USDC.
 Unlike credit cards (high fees, slow settlement, chargebacks), X402 supports micropayments, AI agents, and programmable commerce.